rachtripoli/CapstoneFall2024_BIASCheck/README.md

 # CapstoneFall2024 BIASCheck

 This repo houses **BIASCheck**'s notebooks used for training, as well as final models.
-Here are the links to the Hugging Face models Violet tested:
+Here are the links to the Hugging Face models Violet created and tested:

 [*Fine Tuned Llama 3.2*](https://huggingface.co/violetdavis/finetuned_llama3.2_bias3)